 The musician (15) has documented a lot of the online harassment she’s suffered on Instagram at (1).
 Her bio expresses her mission succinctly: “4’9″ violinist & perv magnet.
 I’ve archived 1,000+ messages from creeps, weirdos & fetishists over the past 10 years.
 I’ve decided to post them all.”
 An alarming amount of the abuse comes through Facebook messages, invisible to anyone but her.
 “Anyone ever tell you how sexy you are and how bad they wanna let you face fuck them,” begins one unsolicited message from a random person that ends with a smiley face.
 She also posts submissions from others, one of which reads: “Hey asian whore want to get raped?
 I know where you live.”

-Matsumiya has reported her harassment to the police, but it’s unclear whether she’s reported the repeated abuse to the social networks themselves (as of press time, she hadn’t responded to requests for comment).
+Matsumiya has (7), but it’s unclear whether she’s reported the repeated abuse to the social networks themselves (as of press time, she hadn’t responded to requests for comment).
 But Facebook knew its structure was to blame: last fall, the company changed its messaging features to remove the dreaded “Other” folder, where any user could contact you.
 Now, users must send requests to contact someone before they can message them, Facebook tells us, though there’s still a “filtered requests” tab buried two levels deep on the desktop version of Facebook that provides a home for potentially hateful noise.
-Though extreme, what Matsumiya is experiencing isn’t rare — a full quarter of women ages 18 to 24 report being sexually harassed online, and 26 percent report being stalked.
+Though extreme, what Matsumiya is experiencing isn’t rare — a full quarter (16), and 26 percent report being stalked.